Badger Vaccination Project

 The Wildlife Trusts believe an evidence-based and scientifically reliable approach must be developed to counteract the risk posed to cattle by bovine TB.
 The government has seen no definitive benefits from three years of industry-led culling of badgers in England.

 There is robust, scientific evidence to prove that badger vaccination reduces the transmission of bovine TB in badgers.
-BBOWT would like to see more strategic and widespread badger vaccination schemes along with a focus on the significantly larger problem of cattle to cattle transmission bovine TB.
+BBOWT would like to see more strategic and widespread badger vaccination schemes along with a focus on the significantly larger problem of cattle to cattle transmission of bovine TB.

 Latest news